bhavesh15112004/Innovators/README.md

 The predicted SST for evaluation.csv will be available in evaluation_with_predictions.csv </br>
 The predicted SST for data_1997_1998.csv will be available in data_1997_1998_with_predictions.csv </br>
 ## Notes
-Ensure that the train.csv, evaluation.csv and data_1997_1998.csv files are in the same directory as the Jupyter Notebooks.
+Ensure that train.csv, evaluation.csv and data_1997_1998.csv files are in the same directory as the Jupyter Notebook.